 Prevent First Year Turnover

-Over one-third of newly hired employees quit within their first year at an organization.
+Over one-third of newly hired employees quit within their first year.
 This not only creates a revolving door of employees burdening your talent acquisition team, it’s expensive.
 Studies show the time it takes to get a new employee productive can range from as little as eight months to two years.
 New employees leaving your organization have not generated any return on the investment you’ve put in during their recruiting, hiring, onboarding and training.

 How We Help

-Parkview Health realized that one out of every three nurses they hired left within the first year.
+At Parkview Health, one out of every three nurses hired left within the first year.
 This turnover was costly and affected the quality of care they provided to their patients.

-They started understanding why employees left within the first year by simply asking and listening to their feedback.
+They started to understand why employees left within the first year by simply asking and listening to their feedback.
 Parkview utilized Work Institute’s exit interviews with nurses who exited in the first year to fully understand what caused them to quit and what the organization could do to improve.

 - Pay was not the number one reason nurses left